piyushkumarjiit/HABridgeOnPi/README.md

 Once the script completes, you should see "HA Bridge script complete." at the end and system would restart.
 Once your Pi has restarted, run the script again to capture the RF codes.

-#### Custom Installation:
-To be updated.

 ## Testing
-Once you have executed the script and your Pi has restarted, go to the IP of your Pi in a browser.
-If HA Bridge is working, you should see admin page and be able to update config.
+Once you have executed the script go to the IP of your Pi in a browser.
+If HA Bridge is working, you should see main page along with updated device config.

 Log can be viewed with <code>tail -f /var/log/syslog</code>